 - Stewards or police liaison: legal observers may occasionally speak to the police to find out information, but will not pass messages between police and activists.

-Contact us if your group is planning an action that may need legal observers – please try to give as much notice as possible, preferably at least two weeks.
+Contact the Independent Legal Observer Network if your group is planning an action that may need legal observers – please try to give as much notice as possible, preferably at least two weeks.